somnambulist-tech/read-models/docs/setup_symfony.md

 If using Symfony Messenger, there is a separate subscriber that will clear the `IdentityMap` between handling messages.
 Add this to the services if needed.

+__Note:__ it may still be necessary to access the `Manager` in a bundle `boot` method before the Models will function as the container will only instantiate the `Manager` on first access, but the Models expect it to already be instantiated before usage.

 ### Kernel Subscriber

 If running under PHP-PM or another app-server that keeps the kernel running, then the